wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 to an earlier downgrade or invalidation, since the state here is stable.
 After simulating the local write back, the requestor is added as a sharer, and the `setEvict()` is called on the event with `false` to avoid simulating the write back multuple times in the case of retries.
+The state also transits to `E_B` and `M_B` for `E` and `M`, respectively, and the flush is forwarded to the lower level by calling `forwardFlush()`.
+Lastly, the flush event is marked as in progress by calling `setInProgress()`.
+This means that the flush event will not be retried when a preceding event in the MSHR completes.
+The flush event is only completed when a response from the lower level is received.
+(note that the state transition, event forwarding logic and `setInProgress()` is not in the `if` branch, but down below for some reason).

 Method `removeOwnerViaInv()` is just similar to `doEviction()` for inclusive caches, but it does slightly more.
 In addition to simulating the local write back and performing state transitions (turning transient and stable `E`